cyramatique/TheIslandLedger/README.md

-# The Island Ledger \& The Resident Representatives
+# The Island Ledger & The Resident Representatives

-### An interactive investigation into the Epstein files
+### An interactive log of those who appear the Epstein files

 **Designed by** [**Cyramatique**](https://www.yourlocalanthropologist.com)
-A project by Elena Walton · *Your Local Anthropologist*
+A project by Elina · *Your Local Anthropologist*

 \---